Supplement Series: The Definitive Guide To Creatine Benefits

 In my opinion – Yes, creatine is natural and healthy.

-Again, supplements are named aptly and should be thought of as that – a supplement to proper nutrition.
+Again, supplements are named aptly and should be thought of as that – a supplement to proper nutrition (like beef liver supplements or beef organ supplements).
 Get your nutrition dialed in 95% or more before you start toying with supplements.
 But wait!
 Cavemen didn’t have this stuff!
 Does that mean things like creatine should be avoided?
 Absolutely not.
 I’ve highlighted my thoughts how “paleo” should be approached before.
 Summarized, If your cells can process it a lifestyle action or something you intake and use it for your health or performance advantage, that’s MY type of paleo.

 SUMMARY OF CREATINE BENEFITS